velozo-oliveira/house_rocket/README.md

 *Hypothesis 09*: The YoY (Year over Year) growth of the price of the properties is of 10%.

 *Hypothesis 10*: The MoM (Month over Month) growth of the price of the properties with 3 bathrooms is 15%.

+## 8. Next Steps

+Include more variables in the purchasing analyis, such as number of badrooms, living area, etc.